 Of course, E names for girls as a group have caught on.
 One-quarter of the current Top 20 begin with E. And E is second only to the letter A in terms of most popular initials for our daughters’ names.

-Fast-rising favorites like Everly, Emilia, and Emery contribute to some of that popularity.
+Fast-rising favorites like Everly, Elisa, and Ellison contribute to some of that popularity.

 But girl names starting with E are a promising collection, ranging fro the current to the classic, recent inventions to time-tested staples.